Pediatric Rehabilitation Fellowship

 Clinical Sites

-Blythedale Children’s Hospital is a 95 bed specialty children’s hospital dedicated to children with complex medical illnesses and rehabilitation conditions.
-Blythedale is one of only 19 pediatric specialty hospitals in the United States and has the combined staff, expertise and resources including the largest pediatric therapy department in New York State, for medically complex children.
-Blythedale has the only post acute Acquired Brain Injury Program in NY state, a post-NICU/PICU program, and both a K-12 public school district and a 24 bed long term care facility on site.
+Blythedale Children’s Hospital is a 95-bed specialty children’s hospital dedicated to children with complex medical illnesses and rehabilitation conditions.
+Blythedale is one of only 19 pediatric specialty hospitals in the United States and has the combined staff, expertise, and resources (including the largest pediatric therapy department in New York State) to care for medically complex children.
+Blythedale has the only post-acute Acquired Brain Injury Program in NY state, a post-NICU/PICU program, and both a K-12 public school district and a 24-bed, long-term care facility on site.
 Blythedale is also home to the Center for Adaptive Equipment.

 At Memorial Sloan Kettering Cancer Center, the fellow will receive in-depth exposure to unique rehabilitation issues facing children undergoing cancer treatment, including functional sequelae related to cancer itself, different chemotherapeutic agents, and surgical and radiation treatments.
 The fellow will learn to evaluate, diagnose, and treat specific musculoskeletal and neuromuscular conditions in children with leukemia, lymphoma, neuroblastoma, sarcoma, brain tumor, retinoblastoma, post-bone marrow transplant, and others.